Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 ####  Use case

-You are an incident response analyst currently investigating a prolonged incident.<br> Your colleague has provided you with a Json file containing DNS lookup activity from the DNS server<br>
+You are an incident response analyst currently investigating a prolonged incident.<br> Your colleague has provided you with a JSON file containing DNS lookup activity from the DNS server<br>

 **Your task is:**<br>